Dave Altimari, Investigative Reporter

 Tom Condon, Urban and Regional Issues Reporter

-Tom Condon writes about urban and regional issues for the Mirror, including planning, transportation, land use, development and historic preservation.
+Tom writes about urban and regional issues for CT Mirror, including planning, transportation, land use, development and historic preservation.
 These were among his areas of interest in a 45-year career as a reporter, columnist and editorial writer for The Hartford Courant.
 Tom has won dozens of journalism and civic awards, and was elected to the New England Newspaper Hall of Fame in 2016.
 He is a native of New London, a graduate of The University of Notre Dame and the University of Connecticut School of Law, and is a Vietnam veteran.

 Elizabeth Hamilton, Executive Editor

-Yehyun Kim, Photojournalist
+Yehyun Kim, Visual Journalist

 Mark Pazniokas, Capitol Bureau Chief

-Mark is a founder of the CT Mirror, a former staff writer for The Hartford Courant and Journal Inquirer and a former contributing writer for The New York Times.
-In 35 years as a reporter, he has covered some of the most compelling political stories in the state, including the impeachment inquiry and resignation of Gov. John G. Rowland in 2004, the nationally watched Senate race won by Sen. Joseph I. Lieberman as an independent in 2006, and Linda McMahon’s efforts to remake campaigning in Connecticut by spending $100 million on runs for U.S. Senate in 2010 and 2012.
+Mark is a founder of CT Mirror, a former staff writer for The Hartford Courant and Journal Inquirer and a former contributing writer for The New York Times.
+In 40 years as a reporter, he has covered some of the most compelling political stories in the state, including the impeachment inquiry and resignation of Gov. John G. Rowland in 2004, the nationally watched Senate race won by Sen. Joseph I. Lieberman as an independent in 2006, and Linda McMahon’s efforts to remake campaigning in Connecticut by spending $100 million on runs for U.S. Senate in 2010 and 2012.
 The Washington Post included Mark on its list of best state capitol reporters in the U.S. in 2014.
 Mark is a graduate of Boston University.

 Keith Phaneuf, State Budget Reporter

-Erica Phillips, Economic Development Reporter
+Erica E. Phillips, Economic Development Reporter

 Bruce Putterman, Publisher and CEO